 Evaluation: Written self-evaluations and a faculty evaluation are required for credit at the end of each quarter, along with faculty evaluations of students.
-Evaluations are due at the end of Week 10.

 Multiculturalism & Diversity: Faculty and students work toward weaving multiculturalism and diversity throughout our learning in readings, lectures, seminar and group projects.